boscoh/modeldrop/presentation.md

-# Tweaking the rise and fall of empires and economies

-What is a model?

-Mathematical model?

 # Title: Tweaking the rise and fall of empires and economies

 ## Intended Audience

 People who want to be exposed to fascinating mathematical models of the world, and who would like to interactively explore them.
 For those with a bit more scientific background, this talk will show how easy it can be to make these models in python and may encourage researchers to try python as a plausible tool to use.

-## Why I am interested in this?

-I am a data-engineer with a specialisation in data viz.
-I love exploring the visual impact of powerful models that explain some aspect of our world.
-As such, I love reading about interesting models, and I am willing to wade into the maths as I was previously a computational biologist who built theoretical biological models.
-The maths is tricky but I believe that it can be made a lot easier with a good python framework, and so I built one to explore these models.
-I am pleased with the result, and hope that others might also enjoy playing around with these models too.
+What is a model?

+Mathematical model?

 ## Outline

+1. Background in modelling -> worked in 3 epidemilogy labs Burnet, Monash, James Cook University
+   1. love modeling
+   2. love python - rework traditional ODE modleing in PYthon
+   2. learnt the basic calculus approach to populations
+   3. explored all sorts of models based on ODE's
+   4. Discovered a whole world of analytical models
+2. Examples of typical approach:
+   - global variables
+   - global expressions
+   - mixed variables
+   - equations are expressed ad-hoc
+   - terrible variable names

-1) show examples of beautiful numerical models of the economy
+1. show examples of beautiful numerical models of the economy
-    a) Peter Turchin's model of empire disintegration
+    1. Peter Turchin's model of empire disintegration
-    b) Steve Keen's model of debt-drive collapse in the business cycle
+    2. Steve Keen's model of debt-drive collapse in the business cycle
-    c) the standard SIR model of how infectious diseases rips through a population
+    3. the standard SIR model of how infectious diseases rips through a population
-2) show how painful it is to build the models yourself
+2. show how painful it is to build the models yourself
-    a) brief look at how these models are presented in the literature, standard mathematical nomenclature
+    1. brief look at how these models are presented in the literature, standard mathematical nomenclature
-    b) show select real world examples of yukky mathematical programming, matlab, fortran, even python
+    2. show select real world examples of yukky mathematical programming, matlab, fortran, even python
-3) describe the framework that simplifies this
+3. describe the framework that simplifies this
-    a) introduce my pyecon library
+    1. introduce my pyecon library
-    b) heavy use of string lookup in dictionaries
+    2. heavy use of string lookup in dictionaries
-    c) translation from math to descriptive variable names
+    3. translation from math to descriptive variable names
-    d) outsourcing the solver to scipy
+    4. outsourcing the solver to scipy
-    e) functional abstractions to transform into scipy
+    5. functional abstractions to transform into scipy
-    f) use dash and plotly to expose graphs and controls in a transparent manner
+    6. use dash and plotly to expose graphs and controls in a transparent manner
-4) contrast the readable code examples of this framework to other examples
+4. contrast the readable code examples of this framework to other examples
-5) demonstrate the built-in interactive UI
+5. demonstrate the built-in interactive UI
-    a) watch how interest rate increases can destroy an economy
+    1. watch how interest rate increases can destroy an economy
-    b) show how empires self-destruct
+    2. show how empires self-destruct
-    c) show how different kinds of infections rip through a population
+    3. show how different kinds of infections rip through a population